leios/gpu-handbook/src/content/intro.md

 My ultimate goal with this book is to provide a "quick-start" guide for those wanting to learn how to get started with GPU computing.
 That means that I intend to cover a number of core ideas and concepts that are necessary to consider when trying to achieve good performance on the GPU as well as key applications that I find interesting and useful for a diverse background of research fields.

+!!! note "Reviewer Notice"
-I'll come back to this section and write the full overview once the chapters are finalized.
+    I'll be coming back to this section later with a full overview once the chapters are more-or-less finalized

 For now, I also want to quickly discuss several core limitations of this book:
 1. We will not be surveying different languages.
 This book is primarily intended to teach concepts over code.
 Once you master everything here, it should be relatively straightforward to translate it to whatever language you need for your final application.
 With that said, I will be highlighting languages and their differences as they become relevant in their respective sections.